RRahul2004/FoodSnap/README.md

 ____________________________________________________________________

 This project was created with React JS and CSS
 To use/download/edit this project you muse have Node.JS and NPM installed
+This entire page was added manually

 **Getting access to the project:**